-This policy and the statement contained within it has been written to confirm Nationwide Windows Ltd (NWW) understanding of The Modern Slavery Act and our commitment to prevent ‘slavery servitude and forced or compulsory labour’ and ‘human trafficking’ within the scope of our business.
+This policy and the statement contained within it has been written to confirm Nationwide Windows Holding Company Limited, and all its subsidiaries, including but not limited to Nationwide Windows Ltd, Future Homes by Nationwide Limited (NWD) are commitment to prevent ‘slavery servitude and forced or compulsory labour’ and ‘human trafficking’ within the scope of our businesses, this includes our understanding of and adherence to the Modern Slavery Act 2015.

 Slavery and Human Trafficking Statement;

-Nationwide Windows Ltd manufactures, supply’s and installs windows, doors, conservatories and curtain walling.
-The main sectors that the business operates are local authority, new build and domestic.
+NWD manufactures, supply’s and installs windows and doors.
+The main sectors that the businesses operates are local authority, new build and domestic.

-NWW manufacturing facility and head office are based in Rugby, Warwickshire, in addition to this there are regional depots situated throughout the UK.
+NWD manufacturing facility and head office are based in Rugby, Warwickshire, in addition to this there are regional hubs situated throughout the UK.

-All NWW supply chain partners either are, or have UK based offices, no items are procured directly from abroad.
+All NWD supply chain partners either are, or have UK based offices, no items are procured directly from abroad.

 Commencing of the statement;